Solitary rectal ulcer syndrome: Management

-Treatment of SRUS is difficult and there is a lack of evidence-based guidelines for treatment of SRUS.
+Treatment of SRUS is difficult and there is a lack of evidence-based guidelines.
 The treatment is based on the pathophysiology of SRUS, and the main aim is restoration of a normal pattern of defecation.
-The exact treatment depends on the severity of the symptoms, the severity/type of SRUS and whether rectal prolapse is present or absent.
+The exact treatment depends on the severity of the symptoms, the severity/type of SRUS, and whether rectal prolapse is present or absent.

-Conservative measures are the first line treatment for patients with no symptoms, or only mild to moderate symptoms, and who have no significant anatomical defect.
+Conservative measures are the first line treatment for patients with no symptoms or only mild to moderate symptoms, and those who have no significant anatomical defect.
 Conservative measures by themselves may improve symptoms and prevent the condition getting worse.
 Where conservative measures fail, or with severe disease and symptoms, or with significant anatomical defects, surgical options may be indicated.
 Improvement in symptoms does not always equate to healing of the ulcer as seen on endoscopy.

 Conservative (non-surgical)

-Conservative management is focussed on education of the patient and behaviour modification.
-Where indicated, conservative management may also involve treatment of psychological problems, and avoidance of anal-receptive sex (to prevent trauma to the rectum).
+Conservative management is focused on education of the patient and behavioral modification.
+Where indicated, conservative management may also involve treatment of psychological problems, and avoidance of anoreceptive sex (to prevent trauma to the rectum).